Security and sandboxing

 AppArmor profiles are generated for each command.
 These have the appropriate security label and command-specific AppArmor rules to mediate file access, application execution, Linux capabilities, mount, ptrace, IPC, signals, coarse-grained networking.

-A seccomp filter is generated for each command in a snap to run under, enabling whitelist syscall filtering, which can then be extended through declared interfaces expressed in the metadata as
+A seccomp filter is generated for each command in a snap to run under, enabling allowlist syscall filtering, which can then be extended through declared interfaces expressed in the metadata as

 Consequently, all snaps run under a default security policy which can be extended through the use of interfaces.